Ridlsan/iqtoolkit/docs/blog/building-part-05.md

 This is how it works.
-When I translate a ëtableí constant into a table projection (via GetTableProjection), I include a projector expression that describes how to construct an object out of the tableís columns.
-When I get to a Select or Where method I add a mapping from the parameter expression declared by the LambdaExpression argument to the projector of the ëpreviousí portion of the query.
-For the first Where or Select thatís just the projector from the table projection.
+When I translate a ‚Äòtable‚Äô constant into a table projection (via GetTableProjection), I include a projector expression that describes how to construct an object out of the table‚Äôs columns.
+When I get to a Select or Where method I add a mapping from the parameter expression declared by the LambdaExpression argument to the projector of the ‚Äòprevious‚Äô portion of the query.
+For the first Where or Select that‚Äôs just the projector from the table projection.
 So, later when I see a parameter expression in VisitParameter I substitute the entire previous projector expression.
-Itís okay to do this, the nodes are immutable and so I can include them many times in the tree.
-Finally, when I get to the member access node Iíve already turned the parameter into its semantic equivalent.
+It‚Äôs okay to do this, the nodes are immutable and so I can include them many times in the tree.
+Finally, when I get to the member access node I‚Äôve already turned the parameter into its semantic equivalent.
 This expression is likely a new or member-init expression node, and so I merely do a lookup in this structure to find the expression that the member access should be replaced with.
 Often, this simply finds a ColumnExpression node defined by the table projection.
 It could, however, find another new or member-init expression from a previous Select operation that produced a hierarchy.
 If it did, then a subsequent member access operation would look inside this expression, and so on.

 Whew!
-Thatís a lot to take in.
+That‚Äôs a lot to take in.
 Unfortunately, I am not done.
-Thereís also this ColumnProjector class that is a whole lot different than before.
+There‚Äôs also this ColumnProjector class that is a whole lot different than before.
 Take a look.